St John reveals demand for its services continues to grow and what is sparking it. Sandra Conchie reports.

-Demand for ambulance services in the East and West Bay of Plenty region has significantly increased, including a spike in the number of mental health-related callouts.
+Demand for ambulance services in the East and West Bay of Plenty region has significantly increased, including a spike in the number of mental health-related callouts from seniors.

 • Premium - St John to Government - give us more funding or we'll cut ambulance services

 • Burglar attacks female paramedic at St John ambulance station in Warkworth